Our view is that what is material to environmental and social impact is best defined at the sub-sector level.

 Our evaluation framework is built around the concept of materiality.
 The material factors we consider are a result of deep understandings we’ve formed from over 20+ years of consulting with state and local governments on sustainable infrastructure and best practices to achieve multiple benefits, including social equity.
 Our methodology reflects the understanding that the best practices for positive environmental and social impact can vary greatly depending on the sector and sub-sector.

-We use a sector-specific evaluation path to assess bond-financed activities on each Series.
-For E and S Impact Scores, each sector or sub-sector has a baseline score which increases or decreases based on the presence of positive or negative material factors, respectively.
-Positive material factors represent sector-specific best practices.
+We use a sector-specific evaluation path to assess bond-financed activities on each series.
+For E and S Scores, each sector or sub-sector has a baseline score which increases or decreases based on the presence of positive or negative material factors, respectively.
+Positive material factors represent sector-specific best practices for sustainability.

 Kestrel Sustainability Intelligence is 100% original and independently developed, built on Kestrel’s foundation as the market leader for external reviews and authority on Green and Social Bonds in US public finance.
 Our data is backed by the quality and integrity we have brought to our advisory clients for more than 20 years.

 Integrity is a core value of our company, and we strive for excellence.
 We adhere to a comprehensive set of best practices designed to remove bias, ensure checks and balances, and provide assurance in our Sustainability Intelligence.
-Our analysts follow strict procedures, guided by our proprietary software to ensure a consistent approach to scoring.
-Our robust quality assurance and quality control procedures employ both automated methods within our software as well as experienced auditors and committee reviews to ensure data integrity.
+Kestrel analysts follow strict procedures, guided by our proprietary software to ensure a consistent approach to scoring.
+Robust quality assurance and quality control procedures include software-driven methods well as experienced auditors and committee reviews to ensure integrity.

-Our Sector Materiality Guides are developed by incorporating real-world best practices in sustainability, social equity and climate-action.
-These Guides are grouped into categories and align with our five overarching Sustainable Finance Principles which underscore Kestrel’s evaluation approach to communicate what’s material in bond-financed activities.
+Our Sector Methodologies incorporate real-world best practices in sustainability, social equity and climate action, and align with our five overarching Sustainable Finance Principles.

-Criteria below are available to data subscribers.
-Please contact us for a demo or to start a conversation.
+Available to subscribers.
+Please contact us for a demo.